Use of Gene Transfer Therapy for the Treatment of Rare Pediatric Neurologic Disorders

-Dr. Thomas Crawford received his medical degree from the University of Southern California.
+Dr. Crawford received his medical degree from the University of Southern California.
 He completed a pediatric internship and residency at the Pediatric Pavilion of the Los Angeles County / University of Southern California Medical Center, followed by a pediatric chief residency.
 He completed his training in Neurology with Special Qualification in Child Neurology at the Los Angeles Childrens Hospital.
 He then traveled east to the laboratory of Dr John Griffin at Johns Hopkins for a fellowship in Neuromuscular Disorders.
 Prior to medical training and Neurology residency, he majored in Psychology and Religion at Yale College.

 Dr. Crawford has published extensively and presented nationally and internationally.
 He has an active role in teaching medical students and residents in neurology.
 In addition, Dr. Crawford has special interest and experience in EMG studies of children and adults.